 - For courses starting the first week of the semester, students must drop a class during the first five instructional days of a semester to avoid being billed for the course.

-- For courses starting after the fifth instructional day of the term, or those less than three weeks in length, students have one business day after the first class session to drop the class to receive a 100 percent refund of tuition.
+- For courses starting after the fifth instructional day of the term, or those less than three weeks in length, students have one business day after the first class session to drop the class to receive a 100 percent reduction in tuition and fees.
 (Example: If the course starts on a Monday, the student would have until 11:59 pm on Tuesday to drop the course.)

 Withdrawing from college

 Official withdrawal is defined as terminating enrollment in ALL registered courses for an academic semester.
 Students who no longer wish to be enrolled must drop their courses via the online registration process and officially withdraw from M State for accurate determination of their financial obligation to the school and to receive a percentage refund/credit in accordance with the schedule below:

 Fall and spring semesters

 Date of withdrawal -- reduction in tuition and fees